Skip to content

 • Wise is by far the best international multicurrency bank account we’ve found.
 We can now send and receive money in half a dozen different currencies, convert to dozens more with no exchange premium and pay or withdraw local currencies.
 Highly recommended.

 • When travelling we always get SIM cards with data for our phones.
 Local SIM cards are sometimes a bit cheaper but if you have a relatively new smartphone (iPhone XR or newer, Samsung S20 or newer) you can just buy an eSIM online, get a QR code by email and you’re good to go.
-After extensive research I have decided that KeepGo eSIMs have the best coverage and prices for most of our trips.
+After extensive research we have found that JetPac sim cards usually have the best coverage and prices.

 • If you’re interested in local guided tours, including everything from city tours to cooking lessons to adventure activities, check out the huge range of options at Get Your Guide.